 Just one other note..

 about assuming scam victims must be stupid.. ;) Don’t assume, it makes an ass out of you and me, as the old saying goes.

-Thousands of new people join the internet every day.
-Many of them are elderly and have their entire life savings just waiting to send to a scammer who gets in and hooks them before they know it is a scam.
-Many are stay at home moms who are looking for a bit of extra income.
+Thousands of new people visit the internet for the first time every day.
+Many of the new visitors are elderly or have just retired and figure now is a good time to find out about this newfangled internet.
+These people have their entire life savings just waiting to send to a scammer who gets in and hooks them before they know it is a scam.
+Many scam victims are stay at home moms who are looking for a bit of extra income.
 Many are new to computers.
 Just because YOU are aware of these scams does not automatically mean everyone else is.

 People fall for these scams constantly and it has nothing to do with intelligence or greed or any other things like that.
 They simply have not been educated that these are scams.
 The scammers are always thinking up new scams, so never think YOU are safe from being scammed – they might try something on you that you haven’t heard of yet.
 This happens to experienced internet users daily.
 Nobody is 100% immune – don’t fool yourself into being fooled by a scammer.

 You have to realize these scammers work full time on these scams – this is what they do for a living and they know how to get money out of people.
 There’s another problem in that people associate Nigeria with these scams – and the scammers know this, so they pretend they are elsewhere in the world.
 So some people who know about NIGERIAN scams think – this has nothing to do with Nigeria, this person is in the UK, US, Europe, Australia, it must be ok.